SiriDB/libsiridb/README.md

 >`siridb_pkg_auth()`, `siridb_pkg_query()` and `siridb_pkg_series()`.

 #### `siridb_pkg_t * siridb_pkg_auth(uint16_t pid, const char * username, const char * password, const char * dbname)`
-Creates and returns a new package for authenticating with SiriDB.
+Create and return a new package for authenticating with SiriDB.
 Usually you should send an authentication package after creating a socket connection to SiriDB so the connection becomes *authenticated*.
 Returns `NULL` in case of a memory allocation error.

 #### `siridb_pkg_t * siridb_pkg_query(uint16_t pid, const char * query)`
-Creates and returns a new package for querying SiriDB.
+Create and return a new package for querying SiriDB.
 Returns `NULL` in case of a memory allocation error.

 #### `siridb_pkg_t * siridb_pkg_series(uint16_t pid, siridb_series_t * series[], size_t n)`
-Creates and returns a new package for inserting data into SiriDB.
+Create and return a new package for inserting data into SiriDB.
 The content for the packge is created from an array of [siridb_series_t](#siridb_series_t).
 Argument `n` is the number of series which are packed and must be equal or smaller than `series[]`.
 Returns `NULL` in case of a memory allocation error.